GREEN POLICY

 The Ritz supports a charity called CleanConscience, which recycles toiletries and gifts them to charities in the UK and aid organisations abroad.

-Pollution control
+Pollution Control

 Air

 Vehicles are not permitted to leave their engines running while delivering to the premises.
+Our consolidation centre allows us to limit the number of deliveries of non-perishable goods to the hotel, which are all transported to site via electric vehicle.

 Drainage

-Green achievements
+Green Achievements

 The Ritz fully understands its responsibility to minimise its impact on the environment and is committed to this at all levels of the business.

-• Reduced carbon footprint by 1,000 tonnes.
+• Reduced carbon footprint by 1,000 tonnes since 2017

 • 96% of all lights are LED.

-• Increased recycling from 44% to 54%.
+• Increased recycling from 44% to 54% since 2022.

 • Reduced waste by 365,000 paper cups per year, not going to landfill.
 We introduced reusable thermos mugs in the staff canteen and stopped the use of paper cups.